Leaving a Toxic Person Safely

 This is not your fault, yet, you will blame yourself.

-It is difficult to feel strong enough to leave a relationship like this and you may feel ashamed to talk to those who love you about what you have been through.
-You will judge yourself harshly and be your own negative critic.
+If you are in a toxic relationship, where you are dependent, in fear and it has impacted your sense of self-worth, it is difficult to feel strong enough to leave and you may feel ashamed to talk to those who love you about what you have been through.
+You may judge yourself harshly and be your own negative critic.
 Trapped in a cycle of abuse that makes you feel powerless, hopeless and helpless.

-Leaving this relationship is dangerous.
+Leaving an abusive partner can be a dangerous period, as they will not want to let you go because you are an object of theirs.
 The majority of people killed who have experienced domestic abuse have tried to leave their partner.
 Protect yourself by seeking professional support from organisations such as citizen's advice, women's aid or your local authority.
 Seek out people who you can trust, your family and friends, who love you.
 Plan when is the best time for you to leave that is safe for you and inform those who are supporting you of your plan.

 Relieve yourself from shame by surrounding yourself with people who truly love you and give yourself time to rebuild your own identity and self-worth.

-You are a survivor not a victim, who is free to make your own choices.
+You are a survivor not a victim, free to make your own choices.
+Freedom to be yourself.

 Comments